Coaches clinic will take place Wed., March 7 at the United Spirit Arena

 In the first season under Flora, the Red Raiders continued their rise back to prominence thanks to a 15-17 record that marked the program's most wins since 2001.
 Tech also boasted the third-largest win differential (+11) in the country from the 2010 to the 2011 seasons after going 4-25 the year before.

 The 2011 season marked the end of era for Falls as two of her first recruits early in her tenure, Amanda Dowdy and Karlyn Meyers, wrapped their illustrious careers.
 Dowdy finished as one of the top all-around players in school history with just under 1,500 kills and over 4,000 career attacks, both of which that rank second all-time in program history.
 Meyers, meanwhile, dished out over 1,000 assists her final season, giving her 2,908 for her career which ranks sixth all-time as well.

 Following their departure, Tech posted 14 victories in 2012 with a roster mainly composed of freshmen and sophomores.
-The Red Raiders have recorded 29 victories in the last two seasons, one shy of the school's total from the previous five seasons prior to Flora's arrival.
+The Red Raiders have recorded 39 victories in the last three seasons, two shy of the school's total from the previous sive seasons prior to Flora's arrival.